-The below vacancies are sponsored by the Government of Sweden and are addressed exclusively to nationals of Sweden or with permanent residency in Sweden fluent in written/oral Swedish and having undertaken some of their education in Sweden.
+The below vacancy is sponsored by the Government of Sweden and is addressed exclusively to nationals of Sweden or with permanent residency in Sweden fluent in written-oral Swedish and having undertaken some of their education in Sweden.

-Candidates should have a a minimum of two years of paid, relevant work experience and be no more than 32 of age as of 31 December of the year of application.
+Candidates should have a minimum of five years of paid, relevant work experience and be no more that 38 of age as of 31 December of the year of application.

-The below vacancies are sponsored by the Government of Canada and are addressed exclusively to nationals of Canada or holders of a permanent residency in Canada
+The below vacancy is sponsored by the Government of Canada and is addressed exclusively to nationals of Canada.

 Since JPOs are sponsored by their respective governments, not all nationalities are eligible to apply for the JPO Programme.

 Please see our list of partner countries to check if you are eligible to apply.
 Potential candidates with double nationality should check both nationalities and choose the most favourable one.

 Before starting the application, you are recommended to examine the sample copy of the application document.
 This will give you the opportunity to collect and prepare all the requested information that you need before starting the online application process.

 It is a good idea to pre-type some information outside of the system and use the "cut and paste" method to reduce the time needed online and chance of error in the system.